|Taking Advantage of Employer-Sponsored Retirement Plans|

 - Your creditors cannot reach your plan funds to satisfy your debts.

 The more you can save for retirement, the better your chances of retiring comfortably.
-If you can, max out your contribution up to the legal limit.
+If you can, max out your contribution up to the legal limit (or plan limits, if lower).
 If you need to free up money to do that, try to cut certain expenses.

 Another reason is the power of tax-deferred growth.
 Your investment earnings compound year after year and aren't taxable as long as they remain in the plan.
 Over the long term, this gives you the opportunity to build an impressive sum in your employer's plan.
 You should end up with a much larger balance than somebody who invests the same amount in taxable investments at the same rate of return.